wcolding/WWCoOp/README.md

 >Start a client: WW-Co-Op -c \<ipaddress\> \<port\>

-Alternatively there are two batch files provided in the Build/ folder.
+Alternatively there are two batch files provided in the Build folder.
 Edit those with the appropriate addresses, and begin your server.
 Clients can then join using the client batch script.

 ## Building
 There are no releases at this time, so to run this you'll need to build it yourself.
 Currently only Windows 10 is being supported/targeted.